AceFire6/ordered-arrowverse/README.md

 This project uses data from the episode lists on the [Arrow wikia](http://arrow.wikia.com) and the episodes are ordered by air date.

+Data for Supergirl is drawn from wikipedia.

 ### Currently Supported Series:

 * Arrow
 * The Flash
 * DC's Legends of Tomorrow
+* Supergirl